 The AD5532/64 combines a 32/64 channel voltage translation function with an infinite output hold capability.
-An analog input voltage on the common input pin, V{IN}, is sampled and its digital representation transferred

-The device is operated with AVcc = $+5V\pm5\%$, DVcc= 2.7V to 5.5V, Vss = -4.75V to -16.5V and V{DD}= 8V to 16.5V and requires a stable +3V reference on REF IN pins as well as an offset voltage on OFFS_IN.
-The output voltage range is determined by the headroom of the output amplifier and is restricted to a range from Vss+2.2V to V{DD}-2V.
-The AD5564 is available in a 119-lead BGA package.
+An analog input voltage on the common input pin, $V{\rm IN}$, is sampled and its digital representation transferred to a chosen DAC register.
+The output of this DAC is updated to reflect the new contents of the DAC register.
+Channel selection is accomplished via the parallel address inputs A5-A0 or via the serial input port.
+The device is operated from +5V, \pm 12V to \pm 15V supplies and requires a stable +3V reference on REF IN pins as well as an offset voltage on OFFS_IN.
+The AD5532/64 is available in a 119-lead BGA package.